-2. Orangey-gold faux silk veil.
+2. Orange silk veil.
 Loop this under one arm and knot it on your opposite shoulder.

 3. Poppy garland.
 Layer this on top of the orangey-gold veil.
-An alternate choice, if the poppy garland is out of stock, is this beautiful red apple and berry garland.
-You can also get some individual silk poppies and twine them together to make a garland, or use them to enhance an existing garland.
+You could also use a grape garland, or get some individual silk poppies and twine them together to make a garland.